 Snack at Cheung Hing Kee Shanghai Pan Fried Dumplings

 If you’re a fan of xiao long bao (soup dumplings), try the Shanghai variant at Cheung Hing Kee — the best in the city.
 It certainly lives up to its Michelin Guide listing with a crispy exterior bursting with soup inside.

 How to get there: Walk 1min from Tsim Sha Tsui MTR Station, Exit D1 (Google Maps)

 One of Hong Kong’s most popular attractions, you must give the famous tram ride to Victoria Peak a shot.
 The 8-minute tram up leads you to the Sky Terrace 428 — the highest 360° viewing platform in Hong Kong overlooking the city.
 Layer up; it’s cold up there!

 Dinner at Tung Po (東寶小館)

-Dine with the locals at Tung Po restaraurant, stashed in the second level of a nondescript government building.
+Dine with the locals at Tung Po restaurant, stashed in its new home at Wan Chai.

 Don’t be intimidated by the extensive menu of over 100 fresh seafood and cooked food options — try the Squid Ink Spaghetti (HK$148), Pork Knuckle (HK$118), Razor Clams on Bamboo (Seasonal price) and Wind Sand Chicken (HK$280), alongside local beer uniquely served in porcelain rice bowls.